 Although you cannot “overcook” a steak using sous vide method, the texture can become mushy if the steak is left in the machine for too long.

-Can I Sous Vide Frozen Eye of Round?
+Can You Sous Vide Cook Frozen Eye of Round?

 Yes, you can sous vide eye of round straight from frozen.
 For this recipe, the cooking time is the same as the fresh meat.